FindMySchool LogoFindMySchool

 From the moment one navigates the busy Balham streets to find the gates, Chestnut Grove Academy asserts itself as an institution that balances local community service with a distinct, specialist identity.
 Situated just minutes from the Underground station, the school occupies a site that has been transformed over the last decade.
 The juxtaposition of the refurbished 1930s main building with the sleek, glass-fronted modern blocks completed in 2017 serves as a fitting metaphor for the school's ethos: rooted in traditional values of discipline and community, yet aggressively modern in its facilities and outlook.

 As a designated specialist in Art and Design, the visual arts are not merely an elective here; they are the lifeblood of the curriculum.
 This creative DNA attracts a specific type of cohort.
 While it serves the full ability range of the local catchment, there is a palpable energy of expression that differentiates it from neighbouring academies.
-With over 1,200 students on roll, including a growing Sixth Form, the school feels busy and vibrant.
-The 2024 results confirm its academic standing, with GCSE outcomes placing it comfortably in the top 13% of schools in England (national strong).
+With 1,321 students on roll, including a growing Sixth Form, the school feels busy and vibrant.
+The 2025 dataset confirms its academic standing, with GCSE overall outcomes placing it around the top 21% of schools in England.
 This statistic validates the leadership's insistence that creativity and academic rigour are partners rather than opposites.

 The atmosphere at Chestnut Grove is defined by its "PROUD" acronym: Positive, Resilient, Open-minded, Unique, Determined.
 While such mnemonics can often feel like wallpaper in schools, here they appear to be woven into the daily interactions between staff and students.
 Mr Christian Kingsley, who has led the school for over a decade, has cultivated a culture where individuality is celebrated within a framework of clear boundaries.
 The redevelopment of the site has removed the tired feel that plagued the school in the early 2000s, replacing it with wide corridors and light-filled atriums that signal serious intent.